The Yeomen of the Guard: Productions

 The following table shows the history of the D'Oyly Carte productions in Gilbert's lifetime:

 Analysis of the text and music

 The opera is different from the rest of the series in a number of respects.
 Its tone is somewhat darker and more serious in character.
 There is no satire of British institutions.
 Instead of the opera opening with a chorus, the curtain rises on a single figure seated at a spinning-wheel singing a touching ballad.
-The Daily Telegraph's review of Yeomen was very admiring of Sullivan's efforts:
+The Daily Telegraphs review of Yeomen was very admiring of Sullivan's efforts: